 Another thing I found in my research is that cyclocross bikes don’t have tire puncture protection as compared to gravel bikes.
 This is where the nature of the bikes comes into play.
 Gravel bikes are meant for multi-terrain whereas Cyclocross bikes are meant for high-intensity racing.

-Gravel bike tires are much wider as compared to their cyclocross counterparts (40mm).
-There are also some new and improved frames that allow for tires that are 50mm wide.
+Gravel bike tires are much wider than their cyclocross counterparts (40mm).
+Some new and improved frames allow for tires that are 50mm wide.
 If you are planning to go for tubeless my advice would be to go for gravel bikes.
 That’s because tubeless works best with gravel bikes.
 These wider tires allow the riders maximum comfort over long rides and also make it easy to ride over technical terrain.

 The gearing system of these two bike types is also defined by their nature and intent.
 When it comes to cross bikes, a narrow gear range is best suited for these types of bikes.
 When you have a gearing system like this you can have a strong sprint that even allows you to ascend short climbs powerfully.
 Apart from this, you can also tackle mud and grassy areas.